nitinhasija/Data-Structures-Algorithms/README.md

 Basics of data structures &amp; algorithms

 How To Run These Code?
-Just Clone the project and open it in Intellij and run the MainApp.
+Just open it in Intellij and run the MainApp.